skip to main content

 • Alternate breasts as the flow decreases, or every 5-10 minutes if pumping to stimulate supply.

-• Save the milk in a sterilized baby bottle or throw away bottle liner, cover it and place it in the refrigerator.
-It can stay for a few days and be given to your baby by a bottle.
-It can also be frozen for longer periods.
+• Save the milk in a sterilized baby bottle or a throw-away bottle liner, cover it, and place it in the refrigerator.
+The milk can be stored for a few days and given to your baby in a bottle.
+It can also be frozen for more extended periods.

-• Wash your hands and cleanse your breasts with clean water and dry.
+• Wash your hands and cleanse your breasts with clean water, and dry them.

 • Get comfortable and relax.
 Think about the baby.